jingangdidi/chatsong/README.md

   `description`: fill in the functionality of the tool.
 The model will use this description to determine whether to use it to complete a task

+  `approval`: does calling this tool require user confirmation.

   ```
   external_tools: [
     SingleExternalTool(
       name: "The name of Tool 1",
       command: "The command called by Tool 1, e.g., ./my_tool.exe",
       description: "The description of Tool 1",
+      approval: false,
       schema: r#"json format schema"#,
     ),
     SingleExternalTool(